 The camera meters lighting conditions in an area at the centre of the frame equivalent to 2% of the total.

 First of all, the number of people who emailed to point this out is actually quite a bit lower than the number I’ve seen respond online who were also surprised by spot metering being exclusive to the centre of the frame.
-This is clearly an indication of how many people read the manual, and either how many are/were Nikon shooter, and/or how many expected the “spot” in Spot Metering to be based on the AF point like I did.
+This is clearly an indication of how many people RTFM, and either how many are/were Nikon shooters, and/or how many expected the “spot” in Spot Metering to be based on the AF point like I did.

 Secondly, the manual’s description doesn’t actually include the word “spot” anyhere in it, but “centre” is referenced.
 Perhaps it really should be called “centre-weighted.”
 It sure would be nice if the percentage of the frame were also adjustable.